StefaniaSferragatta/HumanCapital_TechIndustries/README.md

-# HumanCapital in BigTech companies - Group H
+# Human Capital in BigTech companies - Group H

 In this repository there is the draft of the project for the QME course.